carladevv/carladevv/README.md

 | [Tile-based terrain generator](link) | Loose application of the Wave-Function-Collapse algorithm to generate an adjacency index and automatically lay out a set of 3D tiles. | ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white) | [Video tutorial](link) |

 ### Ideas
-These are projects I'd like to build sometime in the future.
-They're free for the taking, just let me know if you start tackling one!
-I wanna see!
+These are projects I don't have time for at the moment.
+Feel free to grab one if you'd like to tackle it.
 |Name | Description |
 |------|-------|
 | Flashing lights detector for Windows and Linux | Desktop application that checks the render buffer to detect sharp contrasts in color, hue and saturation according to existing standards ('flashing lights') to block them.
 I don't think I can realistically work on this because I am sensitive to flashing lights, but I have some research compiled that I can share. |